ZakCheb/Intruder/README.md

 # Intruder Game

 A web based game, very cheerished by OpenMindsClub members.
+The rules of the game can be seen [here](https://en.m.wikipedia.org/wiki/The_Resistanc(game))

 ## Game server
 Install dependencies